 Council of Teaching Hospitals and Health Systems (COTH)

 This survey contains data from over 200 health care organizations covering over 275 positions.
 Almost all professional level medical center positions are surveyed.
 The survey has multiple modules with salary information for both multiple hospital systems and single facilities.
-Analysis is summarized by organization size and geographic area.
+The analysis is summarized by organization size and geographic area.

 Division 1A Athletic Directors Compensation Survey